IT21342226/powerBI_report/README.md

 # powerBI_report
-This rep contain reports of analising the facebook ad campaigns, which could discontinued under cost reduction conditon.
+This report includes an analysis of Facebook ad campaigns that may be subject to discontinuation as part of cost reduction efforts.
+The report provides insights and recommendations regarding which ad campaigns could be scaled back or terminated to achieve cost-saving objectives.